Winners of the Outstanding Achievement Award 2023

 Applicants are typically notified of the outcome by mid-July.

-The information collected is subject to a computerised process to record, evaluate and track your grant application.
-The recipients of the data are:
+The information collected is subject to data processing to record, evaluate and track your application.